afumchris/aws-bootcamp-cruddur-2023/journal/week6-7.md

 Go to the AWS Management Console and access the IAM (Identity and Access Management) service.
 Verify if the task and execution roles for the task definition have been successfully created in the console.

-#### Backenk-flask ECS Task Definition for Fargate
+#### Backenk-flask ECS Task Definition

-Using the provided [commit](https://github.com/afumchris/aws-bootcamp-cruddur-2023/commit/4da384125fa15b91e6852840738c225dfe00309a#diff-fce4cbfaaa6ae500dea2961ebd2e8395ff961a7a764b1cebc1f11325d50a2866) as a guide, create a Task Definition file  `aws/task-definitions/backend-flask.json`.
+Using the provided [commit](https://github.com/afumchris/aws-bootcamp-cruddur-2023/commit/732daa60d14c9f31e9b7f6750f440d809b09c1b5#diff-fce4cbfaaa6ae500dea2961ebd2e8395ff961a7a764b1cebc1f11325d50a2866) as a guide, create a Task Definition file  `aws/task-definitions/backend-flask.json`.
 Be sure to modify the values in the JSON file to match those of your AWS account.

 ##### Register Task Definition for Backend-flask:
 ```sh